AjNavneet/RegressionModels_Numpy_LassoRidgeDT/readme.md

-# Building Regression Models with NumPy
+# Regression Models with NumPy

 ## Introduction
 Regression is a type of supervised learning algorithm used to understand the relationship between one or more independent variables and a dependent variable.
 In this project, we will build regression models from scratch using NumPy, providing flexibility and control over the training process.